PrecisionRender/Flax-Engine-Top-Down-Shooter/README.md

 # Flax Engine Top Down Shooter
 This is a simple top-down shooter game made in Flax Engine.
 Feel free to de-construct this project to use in your own projects!
 Just leave due credit, as stated in the MIT liscense!
-Game builds available for Windows 32-bit, Windows 64-bit, and Linux 64-bit.
+Game builds available for Windows 64-bit and Linux 64-bit.

 # Game Downloads
 [Win64](https://github.com/PrecisionRender/Flax-Engine-Top-Down-Shooter),